 Using this picture as a basis we then use threat modeling to identify potential threats and mitigations for the different processes and steps.
 The customer can then classify unmitigated threats as risks and prioritize mitigation or accept the risk.

-The reason for this is not necessarily because attacks against the development/DevOps environment are currently the most common or likely attacks against most organisations (although they are certainly becoming more and more attractive).
+The reason for this is not necessarily because attacks against the development/DevOps environment are currently the most common or likely attacks against most organizations (although they are certainly becoming more and more attractive).
 Rather, the reason has been that focusing on the development process and tooling is a thankful exercise to find high-risk behavior in all development shops we have encountered.
 There is typically a combination of risk unawareness, automation, and high privileges making it easy for even someone new to threat modeling or security to identify attack vectors.
 This helps participants quickly see the benefits of threat modeling while improving their own environment in the process.

 When working with customers, we often recommend a combination of overall maturity measurement and a continuous threat modeling approach.
 Maturity analysis gives visibility and an overall picture of security practices while being more versatile and pragmatic than compliance audits and similar models (which can still be done if applicable).